-Fee Maximum amount Contribution fee (currently not charged) 5.00% of the contribution amount Management fee (currently charged at 0.50% p.a.)
-3.00% p.a. of the net asset value of the Fund Withdrawal fee (currently not charged) 5.00% of the withdrawal amount Performance fee (currently not charged) 20% of the difference between the Fund's daily return (after fees and expenses and after adding back any distributions paid) and the performance benchmark (being the daily return of the Bloomberg AusBond Bank Bill Index).
+Fee Maximum amount Contribution fee (currently not charged) 6.00% of the contribution amount Management fee (currently charged at 0.80% p.a.)
+3.00% p.a. of the net asset value of the Fund Performance fee (currently charged at 15% of the Fund's net return above its performance benchmark) 15% of the difference between the Fund's daily return (before fees and expenses and after adding back any distributions paid) and the aggregate of the performance benchmark and additional hurdle percentage (being the daily return of the S&P/ASX 200 Accumulation Index plus 0.25% p.a.).
 Switching fee (currently not charged) Contribution fee plus \$50 (CPI adjusted each year)